Machinima Artist Guild (Educational Site)

 Machinima filmmakers are storytellers for the virtual generation and game culture.
 From documentary, music videos to drama, machinima has become a popular and an inexpensive way to engage RL and SL audiences.

-Our book Machinima: The Art & Practice of Virtual Filmmaking (2012) released in March.
-We presented on creative storyboarding techniques at the annual Virtual Worlds Best Practices in Education Conference (Second Life) in March as well.
-A year earlier, we had presented The Fantastic and The Furious: Capturing Moments in Machinima.
+Our book Machinima: The Art & Practice of Virtual Filmmaking (2012).
+We have presented several presentations on machinima-related topics, from creative storyboarding techniques to virtual performance/casting at the annual Virtual Worlds Best Practices in Education Conference (VWBPE, Second Life), as well workshops and panels at Purdue University and Bangor University, Wales (on-site and online), among other venues and conferences.
+Our commitment to the educational application of machinima remains strong.
+In 2011, we presented The Fantastic and The Furious: Capturing Moments in Machinima.

 Machinima is grounded in numerous interviews from the machinima community, as well as filmmaking research and experience, with an intent to reveal the fantastic and furious nuances of this expressive medium that borrows from animation, cinema and television, but has emerged with its own character.
 Similarly, we have presented to various universities, including the University of Bangor (Wales) and Purdue University, among other academic and professional venues.

-Authors Dr. Phylis Johnson (Sonicity Fitzroy, SL) and Donald Pettit (Lowe Runo, SL, of Lowe Runo Productions).
+Donald Pettit (Lowe Runo, SL) of Lowe Runo Productions

 Machinima is the art of storytelling for the